openstack/swift/doc/source/associated_projects.rst

 * `Glance <https://github.com/openstack/glance>`_ - Provides services for discovering, registering, and retrieving virtual machine images (for OpenStack Compute [Nova], for example).
 * `StaticWeb <http://gholt.github.com/swift-staticweb/>`_ - Allows serving static websites from Swift containers using ACLs and other metadata on those containers.
 * `TempURL/FormPOST <http://gholt.github.com/swift-tempurl/>`_ - Temporary, Expiring URLs and Form POSTing middleware.
+* `Domain Remap <https://github.com/notmyname/swift-domainremap>`_ - Translates subdomains on the Host header to path elements that are appropriate for swift.